varnish/Varnish-Book/varnish_book.rst

 - Contains 1 or more backends
 - All backends must be known
-- Selection methods: random, round-robin, hash, client and DNS
+- Selection methods: round-robin, random and its variations

-..
-TODO for the author: Check this blog http://kly.no/posts/2010_08_02__Varnish_backend_selection_through_DNS__.html

 .. include:: vcl/director_example.vcl
    :literal: